Interfaces and Tools

 Coupling interface: OASIS

-OASIS ensures cross-component communications through the setup of a parameter file where the characteristics of coupling for each exchanged quantities, such as ID, coupling frequency, interpolation are defined.
+OASIS ensures cross-component communications through the setup of a parameter file where the characteristics of coupling for each exchanged quantities, such as ID, coupling frequency, and interpolation are defined.